John 5 (guitarist): 2003 Rock Am Ring conflict on stage

-During the opening bars of "The Beautiful People" at the 2003 Rock Am Ring festival Manson was moving across the stage when he hit Lowery's guitar and chest with his boot.
+During the opening bars of "The Beautiful People" at the 2003 Rock Am Ring festival, Manson was moving across the stage when he hit Lowery's guitar and chest with his boot.
 Lowery was outraged and threw his guitar while screaming at Manson, which led to much speculation.
-According to Lowery, the Grotesk Burlesk tour had been a high-pressure endeavor.
-Just before the incident his sister died unexpectedly, at a time when Lowery was already anticipating the death of his father, who was seriously ill.
-Lowery was unable to sleep for days on end before taking the stage at Rock Am Ring, fueling an emotional breakdown.
-Lowery later commented on his behavior, calling it unprofessional and stating that there was no bad blood between Manson and him.
+According to Lowery, the Grotesk Burlesk tour had been a high-pressure endeavor, and Lowery was under stress from multiple family tragedies.
+Lowery stated the incident was "unprofessional" and that he cannot watch the video footage.

 Lowery and Manson split in 2004

 In 2004, Lowery and Manson parted company.
-Confusion was rife as certain press reported that he had been dumped unceremoniously from the band, but in reality the two came to a mutual agreement that they wanted to go their separate ways.
-"What actually happened was, at the end of the tour, we were just on different roads.
-It was completely amicable.
-He just wanted to write with other members of the band, and I wanted to do other things."
+Confusion was rife as certain press reported that he had been dumped unceremoniously from the band.
+A statement released by Lowery indicated that the split was "completely amicable."
 While working with Manson, Lowery stated that Manson may have harbored resentment toward him since he does not do drugs or drink alcohol, whereas Manson "is not like that."
-However, Lowery claims Manson never stated this explicitly to him, and remains unclear on why or whether Manson has ill will toward him.
+However, Lowery claims Manson never stated this explicitly to him.

-In a 2025 interview with Scott Lipps on the Lipps Service podcast, John 5 clarified, "I got fired.
+Decades after his dismissal, Lowery clarified that he was fired by Manson.
+Lowery told Billy Corgan in a 2025 interview that one of his bandmates "was trying to get me out" by accusing him of making mistakes on stage, which Lowery disproved using recordings of the band's live performances.
+The conflict ultimately led to Lowery's dismissal.
+"I got fired.
 I didn't know why, because...all I wanted to do was play perfect, be on time.
-And I was their biggest cheerleader, you know?
-But yeah, I got fired."
-Lowrey reiterated that his departure from Marilyn Manson was still on good terms.
+And I was their biggest cheerleader, you know?"

+Lowery says that Manson later called and apologized for the split, and that the former bandmates maintained a positive connection He was photographed in attendance of Mason's 56th birthday party in January, 2025.